Science Operations

 1. Note that with TMS running, these pointing and copointing corrections may be larger than normal (see the Notes section below).

-1. WARNING: After you slew to a new field, always wait for a new TMS update before starting to take an exposure.
-(This is noted in red above, and worth repeating).
+2. WARNING #2: After you slew to a new field, always wait for a new TMS update before starting to take an exposure.

 1. Stop the TMS loop (control-C in the terminal window where you launched tms_loop.py).